 Both male and female build the nest cup using mud.
 They collect mud in their bills and often mix it with grass stems to make pellets.
 They first construct a small shelf to sit on, then build up the nest’s sides.
 If built against a wall or other vertical surface the result is a semicircular, half-cup shape.
 Nests built on top of a beam or other horizontal surface form a complete cup about 3 inches across at the rim and 2 inches deep.
 The birds line the cup first with grass, then feathers, and in colonies may steal nest-lining materials from neighboring nests.
 When reusing nests, Barn Swallows clean out old feathers and add new mud to the nest’s rim.

 Watch for the Barn Swallow’s smooth, fluid wingbeats and the way they pull their wingtips back at the end of each stroke.
 These birds feed almost exclusively in flight, flying lower than many other swallow species and often nearly hugging the ground or water surface.
 They catch flies and other prey in midair above fields, marshes, lakes, and coastal waters, and often follow farm implements, cattle herds, and humans to snag flushed insects.
 They occasionally feed on sluggish or dead insects on the ground, and in cold weather will pluck flies off barn walls.
 Barn Swallows also drink and even bathe on the wing, dipping down to take a mouthful of water or touch their belly to the surface for a quick rinse.
 Males defend a small territory around the nest site and aggressively chase away other males, even grabbing them with their feet and tumbling to the ground.
 Individuals or groups of Barn Swallows mob predators such as hawks, gulls, or grackles that approach nests.Back to top

-Ehrlich, P. R., D. S. Dobkin, and D. Wheye.
-1988.
+Ehrlich, P. R., D. S. Dobkin, and D. Wheye (1988).
 The Birder's Handbook.
-Simon & Schuster Inc., New York.
+A Field Guide to the Natural History of North American Birds, Including All Species That Regularly Breed North of Mexico.
+Simon and Schuster Inc., New York, USA.

 Myers, G. R. and D. W. Waller.
-1977.
+(1977).
 Helpers at the nest in Barn Swallows.
-Auk, 94;3, 596.
+Auk 94:596.

-Sibley, D. A. 2000.
-The Sibley Guide to Birds.
-Alfred A. Knopf, New York
+Sibley, D. A. (2014).
+The Sibley Guide to Birds, second edition.
+Alfred A. Knopf, New York, NY, USA.